Gardening Shopping Finance Family

 Why Add Kahlua To Fudge?

 When you add alcohol to food and cook it, the heat burns the alcohol away and leaves behind a hint of its fine taste.
-But since nowadays fudge isn’t generally cooked, you don’t burn off that alcohol.
+But since nowadays the best homemade fudge isn’t generally cooked, you don’t burn off that alcohol.
 It simply becomes a creamy dark chocolate dessert with a hint of coffee liqueur and a slight kick.

 Of course, it will depend on how much Kahlua you add.
-If you add in the whole bottle of Kahlua, then you will definitely notice the liqueur (and possibly end up with a fudge induced hangover).
-But in our recipe, we only use ⅓ cup of Kahlua, which will just give a slight kick to the chocolate.
+If you add in the whole bottle of Kahlua, then you will definitely notice the liqueur (and possibly end up with a fudge-induced hangover).

 Ingredients Included In Fudge Making